grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

 ## Design Considerations

-1. These algorithms generate pathagorean triples with no common factors.
+1. These algorithms generate Pythagorean triples with no common factors.

    ```text
        a^2 + b^2 = c^2  where gcd(a, b, c) = 1